choose a skill cluster

 need to know

-- Cloud talent encompasses a diverse range of skill clusters across various technologies and focus areas.
+- Cloud talent encompasses a range of skill clusters across various technologies and focus areas.

 - While the majority of professionals specialize in one of the three main cloud platforms — Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP) — there are strong, frequent intersections with the automation domain.